peroju/dmtools_gammapy/README.md

 ## Option 2: Gammapy with some addendums
 Available notebooks/scripts:
 - fluxpointestimator_dmspectra_serialized.ipynb
-- fluxpointestimator_dmannihilation.py
+- fluxpointestimator_dmannihilation.py (point-like case, DM annihilation)
-- fluxpointestimator_dmdecay.py
+- fluxpointestimator_dmdecay.py (point-like case, DM decay)
-- Gammapy_DM_3DSim_Limits-ExtendedSource_notParallel.py
+- Gammapy_DM_3DSim_Limits-ExtendedSource_notParallel.py (extended source, 3D analysis, DM annihilation)

 We strongly encourage you to use the python scripts if you intend to run more than 10 simulations, and use the notebooks as a safe test place.
 To run the python scripts: